Arm#

 when started

-[Set the 6-Axis Arm to use the Pen Holder Tool.]
+[Set Arm1 to use the Pen Holder Tool.]

 set [Arm1 v] end effector to [pen v]

-The set Arm magnet mode block sets the mode of the 6-Axis Arm’s Magnet Pickup Tool.
+The set arm magnet mode stack block engages or releases the Magnet Pickup Tool.

-The magnet mode remains active until another set arm magnet mode block changes it.
+The magnet mode stays active until another set arm magnet mode block changes it.
+The magnet mode is reset to released at the start of a project.

 set [Arm1 v] magnet to [engaged v]